lxl66566/rust-simple-release/README.md

           token: ${{ secrets.GH_TOKEN }}

         env:
-          # debug level, print more log
+          # debug level, print more logs
           debug: 1
 ```

 ## Hint

 - Do not setup `sccache`, because it may fail with `cargo-zigbuild` on macos.
+- Now the archive format is not selectable: `zip` for windows and `tar.gz` for other systems.